-6. From the File Type menu, select the type of file that must be exported:

-- Text Configuration: A text-based configuration file enables you to edit a configured text file (startup-config) offline as needed.
-The most common usage of text-based configuration is to upload a working configuration from a device, edit it offline to personalize it for another similar device (for example, change the device name or IP address), and download it to that device.
+- 6. From the File Type menu, select the type of file that must be exported: - Text Configuration: A text-based configuration file enables you to edit a configured text file (startup-config) offline as needed.
+The most common usage of text-based configuration is to upload a working configuration from a device, edit it offline for another switch of the same model (for example, change the device name and IP address), and download it to the other switch.
 This is the default setting. - Tech Support: The tech support file is a text-based file that contains a variety of hardware, software, and configuration information that can assist in device and network troubleshooting. - Crash Logs: The switch crash logs, if any are available. - 7.
 Click the Apply button.

-The file is exported (uploaded) to the computer.
+The file is exported to the computer.
 The page displays information about the progress of the file transfer.